You can copy and paste this URL.

 Melanie has crisscrossed planning from the social science and public housing to architecture, experienced public finance, emphasized the importance of civic engagement in updating comprehensive plans and development standards especially to reflect the changing environment and sustainability, gained experience in the private sector, all the while increasing her capacity and mastery over land-use planning in other areas.
 Indeed the future Melanie speaks of may already be embodied in her as the much needed professional planner role model for now and the future.

-Melanie Wilson is presently the Planning Director and Sr. Project Manager for Bree & Associates, Raleigh, NC
+Melanie Wilson is presently the Planning and Development Director for Augusta, GA.
+At the writing of this article she was Director of Planning and Sr. Project Manager for Bree & Associates, Raleigh, NC.

 Trends Navigator Newsletter ʻA Newsletter for Underserved Populationsʼ (c) Trends Management Consulting, Inc. 2011